by Jenny Lelwica Buttaccio, OTR/L

 - Beginner Pilates Mat Workout by Linda Fit Pilates Plus

-Tip #3: Consider Physical or Occupational Therapy
+3. Consider Physical or Occupational Therapy.

-I may be slightly biased when it comes to the important role I believe physical (PT) and occupational (OT) therapy can play in helping people gain strength, mobility, and independence, and lessen pain.
+I may be slightly biased when it comes to the important role I believe physical (PT) and occupational (OT) therapy play in helping people gain strength, mobility, and independence, and lessen pain.
 Physical and occupational therapy services are often thought to be a crucial part of recovery for older adults, but they can be a lifeline to anyone at any age who finds that the do-it-yourself approach to regaining strength and expanding the range of daily activities can be a challenge.
-Therapy services can also help those who feel like they’ve reached a plateau in their physical recovery.
+Rehab services can also help those who feel like they’ve reached a plateau in their physical recovery.

 What’s the difference between physical and occupational therapy?
 Both disciplines often work together to help a person achieve the best possible outcomes, but you can see a PT or OT individually as well.
 Physical therapists are licensed healthcare professionals who diagnose and treat a wide range of physical issues related to gait, mobility, balance, pain relief, cardiovascular function, injury, and a variety of acute and chronic diseases.

 Occupational therapists are also licensed healthcare professionals, but they promote greater independence through the therapeutic use of daily activities (or occupations).
 OTs approach rehabilitative care from a holistic perspective, assessing how an illness or injury might impact a person’s mind, body, and spirit.

 For those who have insurance, you’re likely to get PT or OT services covered — in some cases, you may be able to get both covered.
 The number of times you can see a rehab professional depends on factors like your insurance carrier, your diagnosis, whether you use an in-network provider, and the rate at which you progress during treatment sessions.